RaiderxD404/SaturnSwapperGuide/README.md

 ##### Q: My lobby background went blue after using the lobby background swapper!
 ###### A: The background image you selected was too big.
 Just open it, take a screenshot of it, and use the screenshot.

-## Errors, but serious errors.
+## Advanced Errors

 #### E: My Game is crashing, what should I do?
 [![Crashing](https://media.discordapp.net/attachments/930441422669242378/986757994349985802/unknown.png "Crashing")](http://https://media.discordapp.net/attachments/930441422669242378/986757994349985802/unknown.png "Crashing")
->  S: First, try remove duped ucas
+>  S: First, try to remove duped ucas.
 [![Remove Duped Ucas](https://cdn.upload.systems/uploads/SZrE9qxW.png "Remove Duped Ucas")](https://cdn.upload.systems/uploads/SZrE9qxW.png "Remove Duped Ucas")
 #### If that doesn't works, send your fortnite log in the [Saturn Server Support Channel](https://discord.gg/HpErhNBqB4 "Saturn Server Support Channel")

  Guide to how to send logs here

-#### E: Im getting kicked out of the game
+#### E: Im getting kicked out of the game.
 [![Kick](https://media.discordapp.net/attachments/930441422669242378/967377016548646932/unknown.png?width=1191&height=670 "Kick")](http://https://media.discordapp.net/attachments/930441422669242378/967377016548646932/unknown.png?width=1191&height=670 "Kick")
->  S: Probably you swapped many things, it is recommended to use 1 skin, 1 backbling, 1 pickaxe and 1 emote, or just don't swap things that you will not use in the game.##### S: Probably you swapped many things, it is recommended to use 1 skin, 1 backbling, 1 pickaxe and 1 emote, or just don't swap things that you will not use in the game.
+>  S: You most likely swapped too many things, it is recommended to use 1 skin, 1 backbling, 1 pickaxe and 1 emote, or just don't swap things that you will not use in the game.##### S: You most likely swapped too many things, it is recommended to use 1 skin, 1 backbling, 1 pickaxe and 1 emote, or just don't swap things that you will not use in the game.

 #### E: I get this error, what should I do?
 [![nobrain](https://media.discordapp.net/attachments/930441422669242378/985669190528679956/unknown.png "nobrain")](https://media.discordapp.net/attachments/930441422669242378/985669190528679956/unknown.png "nobrain")